Outside working long before six a.m.

 Heat so hot you’re driven indoors

-But you make it outside anyway
+And once again we all make it back outside anyway

-To stand underneath an old shade tree
+To stand underneath backyard hundred-year-old shade trees

 Where cicadas sing and

-Crispy brown shells are easily picked off Low hanging branches and
+Crispy brown shells are easily picked off

-You stay there waiting for a hot breeze
+We stay there waiting for hot breezes

-You know it's high summertime
+Then you know it’s a high summertime day

-Between your toes
+Between our toes

-And in your other hand
+And in one hand

-An iced cold lemonade
+Drinking iced cold lemonades

-While Gramma beads line your neck and
+While Grandma’ beads line our necks and

-Water drips down your front
+Water drips down bare-chested fronts

 Leaving a trail behind